Market DataLast updated: March 2026

 How do DACH multiples compare to other European markets?

-DACH multiples are broadly in line with Western European averages but benefit from the region's strong industrial base and SME ecosystem (Mittelstand).
+DACH multiples are broadly in line with Western European averages but benefit from the region's strong industrial base and Mittelstand ecosystem.
 Compared to the UK, DACH multiples tend to be slightly lower for services businesses but comparable for industrial companies.
 Scandinavian multiples are similar, while Southern European markets typically see a 10-20% discount.
-The key differentiator in DACH is the depth of the Mittelstand — the 3+ million family-owned SMEs that create a uniquely active M&A market.
+The key differentiator in DACH is the depth of the Mittelstand — the 3+ million family-owned Mittelstand companies that create a uniquely active M&A market.

 What factors influence EBITDA multiples the most?